lucasluizss/jdotxt/reports/assignment#05.md

   	Util.createParentDirectory(dest);
   }
   ```

 - `@ParameterizedTest`
+  - In case we need to test some functionality with multiple options of parameters with the same type, we can use ParameterizedTest to avoid code duplication.
+  - We used this decorator in order to specify that this testing method will be used with multiple values, making easy the process of testing the same functionality with different parameters/values.
 - `@ValueSource`

-  - In case we need to test some functionality with multiple options of parameters with the same type, we can use ParameterizedTest to avoid code duplication.
-ValueSource provides an array of values for the test.
+  - ValueSource provides an array of values for the test.
+It's also possible to inform different types of values having the target method in consideration.

   ```java
     // e.g.